Footprint Heart Craft

 Next you need to trace out the heart around your footprints.
 I used a large heart cookie cutter shape to get a perfect heart.
 You could also find a heart template online and print it off and then trace around it.
 Or you can try and free-hand draw the heart around to cut it out.
 You will be placing some conversation hearts on top so it doesn’t need to be perfect.

 Once you’ve traced out your heart, cut it out and glue it to the background paper of your choosing.
 I chose just regular pink construction paper, but if you have some pretty scrapbook paper it would make a beautiful background also.

-Now to make the heart border: here is what I did.
-I first selected the color scheme and pattern I wanted.
-I chose pink, purple and white conversation hearts.
-Then I just started to hot glue gun them down starting at the top and working my way around.
-For the very top part, notice that there are 2 conversation hearts but I inverted them to form the inside of the heart.
+Now to make the heart border.
+First, select the color scheme and pattern you want.
+We chose pink, purple and white conversation hearts.
+Then start to hot glue them down (adults should do this part) starting at the top and working your way around.
+For the very top part, notice that there are 2 conversation hearts inverted to form the inside of the heart.